Best Places to Swim or Dive with Whale Sharks: Our Top 6 - Bluewater Dive Travel

 Photo taken by @vibesandhorizons

 "My favorite whale shark destination is the Socorro Islands, Mexico.
-Also known as the Revillagigedo Islands, this remote archipelago consists of 2 volcanic islands of San Benedicto Island and Socorro Island, and a seamount known as Roca Partida, arguably my favorite dive site anywhere on the planet.
-Whale sharks are known to visit Socorro starting May and stay until December.
+Also known as the Revillagigedo Islands, this remote archipelago consists of 2 volcanic islands, San Benedicto Island and Socorro Island, and a seamount known as Roca Partida, arguably my favorite dive site anywhere on the planet.
+Whale sharks are known to visit Socorro starting in May and stay until December.
 Socorro is my top destination for whale shark diving because they are often accompanied by large schools of jack, dolphins and manta rays." - Tim Yeo, Travel Agent and Trip Leader

-Check it out for yourself by joining our February 2024 Socorro Islands trip.
+Check it out for yourself by joining our November 2024 Socorro Islands trip.

 Read about our 2023 Socorro Trip by Mark Hatter.